Equal Opportunity and Employment Policy

 Any person having inquiries concerning Maryville University compliance with regulations implementing Title VI, Title IX, or the Americans with Disabilities Act of 1990 is directed to contact the Affirmative Action Officer, who has been designated by Maryville University to coordinate the institution’s efforts to comply with the regulations.

 IV.
 Complaint Process for Applicants

 Any applicant who believes that a violation of the University’s policies against discrimination or harassment has occurred should immediately file a report with the Affirmative Action Officer.
 This report must contain the complainant’s name, address and telephone number, the identity of the person(s), department(s), or program(s) involved in the alleged violation, a statement of the nature of the claim (i.e., age discrimination, etc.) a specific description of the factual basis of the complaint and a description of the corrective action requested.
 The report must be signed and dated by the complainant.

 Upon request, the Affirmative Action Officer will provide a complainant with assistance in completing and filing of the report.

 All employees hired by the University must present documentation establishing their identity and employment authorization in accordance with the immigration laws of the United States prior to hire and upon request of the University at any time after hire.

 Any employee failing to provide proper documentation as specified above, upon request, shall be ineligible for hire or continued employment with Maryville University.
 Such failure shall be just cause for discharge of any employee, regardless of contract rights.
-Faculty members must present a completed I-9 Form together with appropriate documentation to the Director of Human Resources for verification prior to the first day of class.
+Employees must present a completed I-9 Form together with appropriate documentation to Human Resources for verification prior to the first day of class.